Marko010101/Marko010101/README.md

 # 👋 Hi, I'm Markoz Baghashvili

 **Full-Stack Engineer | Frontend-Heavy** <br />
-**Building scalable, production-ready applications with a focus on high-performance interfaces.
+**With over 4 years of experience, I architect scalable, production-ready applications with a focus on high-performance interfaces.
 Specialized in React, Next.js, Vue.js, and React Native, backed by a solid NestJS, Node.js, MySQL, and MongoDB foundation.**

 ---